 Congratulations!
-After weeks or months of preparation, you are officially a licensed Real Estate Agent!
+After weeks or months of preparation, you officially got your Real Estate License!

 But where do you go from here?
 How do you get the word out, find clients, and make some money?